Dreaming of Onederland?

 Well… not exactly.
 The origin of addiction is all about broken, unhealthy, dysfunctional relationships we have with others, ourselves, and powers greater than ourselves.

 As I was building a functional brain around food, other parts of me were breaking down.
 Loathing myself, flipping between the two modes of oh-what-the hell to oh-please-help-me, feeling defeated and confused.
 Being undisciplined in other areas of my life became more pronounced when it came to uncovering emotional tenderness while in recovery.
 I did not want to face too many more cans of worms but the misery and powerlessness inevitably showed up elsewhere.

-There doesn’t seem to be a protocol as to actually unaddict oneself.
+There doesn’t seem to be a protocol as to actually un-addict oneself.

-It was a complicate mess.
+It was a complicated mess.

 This was not a very sexy reality.

-It felt like I was facing the eye of the storm head on, or like being lost in an unknown country.
+It felt like I was facing the eye of the storm head-on, or like being lost in an unknown country.

-Formerly known by trying justify or explain, no longer requiring the need to validate my experience, everything changed.
+Formerly known by trying to justify or explain, no longer requiring the need to validate my experience, everything changed.

 (Nod if you are in agreement.)

-To know myself and know my own relationship to food; my liaison with co dependence, surreptitious over spending, and the other gnarly devastating addictions crept in not far behind its almost forgotten refined food friends.
+To know myself and know my own relationship to food; my liaison with co-dependence, surreptitious overspending, and the other gnarly devastating addictions crept in not far behind its almost forgotten refined food friends.